-Please be aware that scholarships are treated as a financial aid resource.
+Please be aware that all scholarships, KCU and external, are treated as a financial aid resource.
 They count toward your total cost of attendance.
-If a student receives a late scholarship award the financial aid award can be revised to make room for the scholarship.
+If a student receives a late scholarship award, the awarded loans can be reduced to make room for the scholarship.

-Students at KCU can only receive institutional scholarships up to the cost of tuition and fees.
+Students at KCU can only receive institutional scholarships up to the cost of tuition.
 Students who are receiving full tuition scholarships (e.g., Health Professions Scholarship Program, KCU Fellowship Programs, National Health Service Corps) are not eligible to receive additional institutional scholarships.